utdata/rwd-mastery-assignments/pir/pir-drug-offenses.md

 And let me know when you do this.
 Don't delay ... we have limited time to fulfill these requests.

-If the agency insists on a cost, get with me as we may be able to pay for the request.
+If the agency insists on a cost, get with me as I may be able to pay for the request.

 Be sure to include all this information in your final report.